 Ouai Fine Hair Shampoo

 I’ve been using this shampoo for a couple of weeks and absolutely love it.
 It’s free of harsh sulfates and uses cocamidopropyl betaine to gently cleanse my wavy curls.
-Post-shower my hair’s already bouncing and feeling light and springy, rather than weighed down by excess oils.
-The shampoo is also paraben-free and safe for color-treated hair (and smells amazing).
+Post-shower, my hair feels bouncy, light and springy, rather than weighed down by excess oils.
+The shampoo is also paraben-free and safe for color-treated hair.
+Plus, it smells amazing.

 R+Co Bleu Ingenious Thickening Shampoo

-Aylward likes R+Co’s Bleu shampoo.
+R+Co’s Bleu shampoo comes recommended by Aylward.
 Paired with the Bleu conditioner, it is his “new favorite combo” for fine hair.
-The shampoo is made with kelp extract to help boost volume and thickness, according to R+Co, and vegetable proteins to strengthen strands.
-Aylward also appreciates the product’s “chic” packaging. (“You may be tempted to use [the bottle] as a flower vase” when it’s empty, he said.)
+The shampoo is made with kelp extract to help boost volume and thickness, and vegetable proteins to strengthen strands, according to R+Co.
+Aylward also appreciates the product’s chic packaging: “You may be tempted to use [the bottle] as a flower vase” when it’s empty, he says.
+Aylward also recommends the R+Co thickening spray as his go-to product for fine hair.

 Oribe Shampoo for Magnificent Volume

-Freelance makeup and hair artist Francesca Maria Alfonso recommended this higher-end option for a volume boost.
-Oribe offers a “weightless formula that has advanced polymers that visibly plump strands, so that’s what really creates the volume,” said Alfonso.
-Plus, “it smells so luxurious,” she said.
+This higher-end option from Oribe is great for a volume boost, says freelance makeup and hair artist Francesca Maria Alfonso.
+The shampoo has a weightless formula that has advanced polymers to visibly plump strands, which creates the volume, says Alfonso.
+Plus, “it smells so luxurious,” she says.

 OGX Thick & Full Volumizing Shampoo